 The most common cause of a P0420 code is a worn catalytic converter, but this can differ depending on your specific model.
 These can cost over $1000 to replace, so before you replace it, make sure it really needs to be replaced.
 There are 4 main causes of P0420 that we need to check.
 Click on sections below to learn more about each possible cause.

-FIXD Premium members can see the most likely repair and cost for their exact car in the FIXD app.
-If you want to access our Mechanic Hotline and see your most likely repair and cost, start your free FIXD Premium trial.
+With a FIXD Sensor and Premium trial, you can also see the most likely repair and cost for your exact car in the FIXD app.
+If you want detailed engine diagnostics, cost estimates, live OBD2 data, access to our Mechanic Hotline, and more, try FIXD today for just $19.99.

 Difficulty Level: Beginner

 P0420 may not be your only code.
 Before you fix anything related to P0420 make sure you don’t have any other error codes because they could be the cause of your P0420.
 For instance, if a P0300 (cylinder misfire) or P0172 (too much fuel in air/fuel mixture) can cause a catalytic converter to fail.
 If you replace your catalytic converter without fixing the root cause, your new catalytic converter will fail too.

 The only way to know if you have other codes is to use an OBD2 scanner like FIXD.